Architectural Icon: the windows of Esch

-In 1906 Esch regained its official town status and the wonderful Art Nouveau and Art Deco houses on display today were mostly built over the next few years and decades.
+In 1906 Esch regained its official city status and the wonderful Art Nouveau and Art Deco houses on display today were mostly built over the next few years and decades.

 The street with the greatest number of facades with elegant windows is the pedestrianised Rue d’Alzette, now a shopping area.
 If you’re walking through Esch’s centre, start at the town hall which was built in the 1930s by Isidore Engler, architect to the city and responsible also for designing the hospital, renovating the slaughterhouse (now Kulturfabrik) in the 1920s, and for the public baths.

 Engler used several local sculptors to adorn this public building, and in the middle of the town hall, you can see the crest of Esch carried by a miner on the left and a steelworker on the right.
 Bas reliefs between the windows on the first and second floors represent industry, science, sports, education, architecture, electricity, agriculture, mine work and gardening, as well as social care and metallurgy.
 The building also has huge stained glass windows which front the internal staircase.

 Nearby the old Sichel store was built between 1909 and 1924.
 The façade is decorated with fruit garlands, and shows a miner with his pick and a smithy in his forge.
 It’s also adorned by Mercury, and above the entrance are two bees, symbols of hard work and endurance.

 Heading now to the Rue d’Alzette, there are two great Art Nouveau buildings.
 The first, an apartment block at No 4, is done in the “Nancy” style, displaying peacocks on both sides of the second floor balcony together with motifs of sunflowers and chestnut leaves.